-From the Californian wildfires to the hurricanes that devastated the Carribean, emergency management is needed everywhere.
-A career in this field will give you variety and excitement, while preparing you to be at the forefront of national or international crises.
+From the Californian wildfires to the hurricanes that devastated the Caribbean, emergency management is needed everywhere.
+A career in this field will give you variety and excitement while preparing you to be at the forefront of national or international crises.

 What Is a Master’s Degree in Emergency Management?

 Emergency management refers to the cooperation that happens between multiple organizations that respond to man-made or natural catastrophes.
-It deals not only with response to and recovery from such disasters, but also to the readiness for and mitigation of them.
+It deals not only with response to and recovery from such disasters but also with the readiness for and mitigation of them.
 Emergency management programs typically aim to equip students with knowledge of each of these areas, plus the ability to specialize.